subash9860/subash9860/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...flutter
+- 🔭 I’m currently working on ...flutter and dart
-- 🌱 I’m currently learning ...C/Python/Dart
+- 🌱 I’m currently learning ...Python
-- 👯 I’m looking to collaborate on ...python
+- 👯 I’m looking to collaborate on ...flutter
 - 🤔 I’m looking for help with ...ML
 - 💬 Ask me about ... python
 - 📫 How to reach me: ... subaazkc@gmail.com